SalinaYu/ASEwhat-happens-when/1-ParsingURL.md

 # Parsing the URL

-_Context: Browser needs to determine what needs to fetched and where that resource is hosted._
+_Context: Browser needs to determine what needs to be fetched and where that resource is hosted._

 ![URL](./ref/ref2.png)